-PERVERSION PARTICIPATION Managerial control of the specific based on statics still exists - and may sometimes falsely be mistaken for "big data".
-However, the smartness of big data suggests that there is a new kind of general control exercised through mapping the patterns of the spe-Contemporary computthree waves.
+PERVERSION PARTICIPATION Managerial control of the specific based on statics still exists and may sometimes falsely be mistaken for "big data".
+However, the smartness of big data suggests that there is a new kind of general control exercised through mapping the patterns of the spe-Contemporary computing's perverted version of valuing life-practices has appeared in three waves.